 Wolverton is just one of 27 Conservation Areas within Milton Keynes although it is the largest.
 It was introduced in 2001 and revised in 2008.
 The most significant factor for most people was introduced in 2003 and is what is known as “an article 4(2) direction” which (paraphrased) means that almost any change which alters the front appearance of a building (including the roofline), and some things which affect the rear, now need Planning Permission.
-There is a minor consolation to residents that any Planning Permission which is required solely to meet an article 4(2) direction is free of charge but that is little help when faced with reams of paperwork before undertaking what might have seemed a simple piece of DIY.

 The article 4(2) direction covers roof tiles, windows, doors and door surrounds, chimneys, fences, porches, terracotta mouldings and even render (to name a few).
 However, windows and doors make up the main body of enquiries so that’s what I’ll concentrate on here.

 The aim of the Conservation Area is not to force people to live as our ancestors did in draughty rooms with coal fires and outside toilets.
 The aim is to preserve the appearance of the area as a whole when built.
 This leads to: -

 · If the windows or doors are original, they shall, if at all possible, be repaired or restored.
 If restoration or repair is not possible, they shall be replaced like-for-like.
 [Note, like-for-like means just that; an identical copy of the original.
 Same material (wood), same number of panes, same opening style (Sash), same ornamentation (for example “horns”), same dimensions]